 - Step 2: Install ExpressVPN on your router.
 If you can do that, every device connected to the router will automatically use the VPN.
 Not every router is supported, but if yours is, this could be a better solution than buying multiple additional subscriptions.

 As you might imagine for a premium product like this, ExpressVPN has a higher price tag than many other VPNs.
-Here’s what the pricing looks like as of April 2019:
+Here’s what the pricing looks like:

 |Length of Plan||Price||Total Price Billed Up Front|